Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Geometry and point counting on K3 surfaces

 \begin{proof} For $p \equiv 3 \bmod 4$, we have stated above that $K_{-1}, L_{-1}$ are isomorphic to their twists by $-1$, which is not a square in $\F_p$, so the number of points is $p^2+p+1$.
 This is as claimed, since $a_{-1,p} = 0$ for such $p$.

-In the case $p \equiv 1 \bmod 4$, the argument is very similar to that given above.
+In the case $p \equiv 1 \bmod 4$, the argument is very similar to that given to prove Theorem~\ref{thm:count-kl}.
 The two surfaces are isomorphic, so we only consider $K_{-1}$.
 Again we begin with the fibration $(z_0:z_1)$, for which the general fibre is defined by

-and three fibres of type $I_2^*$ (since the $I_0^*$ and $I_2$ of the generic case come together).
+and there are three fibres of type $I_2^*$ (since the $I_0^*$ and $I_2$ of the generic case come together).
 All components of the singular fibres are rational.
-We consider the quotient of this elliptic curve by $(0:0)$, obtaining a curve defined by
+We consider the quotient of this elliptic surface by $(0:0)$, obtaining a surface defined by